 Conclusion on the Akko 3084 Wireless Mechanical Keyboard

 The Akko 3084 is relatively bare-bones with only the most basic of features, other than Bluetooth support.
 It has no backlighting, isn’t programmable, only supports 6-key rollover, has no additional software or customization options and doesn’t even include English instructions.
 That may seem like a lot of negatives, but I still wouldn’t call it a bad keyboard.
-The keycaps are excellent, build quality is decent, I love the 2-stage flip-out feet and Cherry switches are still the industry standard.
-And don’t forget wireless connectivity over Bluetooth is the main selling point.
+The keycaps are excellent.
+Overall build quality is decent.
+I love the 2-stage flip-out feet and Cherry switches are still the industry standard.
+And don’t forget wireless connectivity over Bluetooth is the main selling point, but the Akko 3084 is also available in a cheaper wired only version that features multiple styles/color schemes, including Retro and Ocean Star.

-Despite a lack of spec-worthy features, the Akko 3084 is a good mechanical keyboard for those who just want the 75% form factor and need reliable wireless connectivity.
+Despite a lack of spec-worthy features and buzz words, the Akko 3084 is a good mechanical keyboard for those who just want the 75% form factor and need reliable wireless connectivity.
 The wireless options for this specific form factor are still rather limited.
-That puts that Akko 3084 in a position of strength.
+That puts the Akko 3084 in a position of strength.
 Otherwise there are better wireless mechanical keyboards on the market with more features for similar or less money.
-I personally believe the Anne Pro 2 (60% form factor) is still the best all-round compact wireless mechanical keyboard for the money, but it’s refreshing that other viable keyboards are being released to fill this niche.
+I personally believe the Anne Pro 2 (60% form factor) is still the best all-round compact wireless mechanical keyboard for the money, but it’s refreshing to see other viable keyboards are being released to fill this niche.

 - Really nice dye-subbed PBT keycaps